steemit/condenser/README.md

 installed version(s) of node.
 If you need `nvm`, you can get it at [https://github.com/creationix/nvm](https://github.com/creationix/nvm).

-Condenser is known to successfully build using node 8.7, npm 5.4.2, and yarn 1.3.2.
+Knowledgr-frontend is known to successfully build using node 8.7, npm 5.4.2, and yarn 1.3.2.

 Using nvm, you would install like this: